Foam Rolling vs Stretching for Tight IT Band | 321 STRONG Answers

 - &#10003;Rolling for 60 to 90 seconds per side before static TFL and hip flexor stretches is the most effective sequence for IT band tightness.

-For a tight IT band, foam rolling and stretching each do something different.
-Neither method alone gets the job done.
-Foam rolling addresses myofascial tension in the muscles surrounding the IT band, primarily the TFL and lateral quads, while stretching targets flexibility and range of motion in those same muscles.
-Use both in sequence for lasting relief.
+For a tight IT band, use foam rolling first to release the TFL (tensor fasciae latae, the hip muscle that pulls the IT band taut) and lateral quad, then follow with static stretching.
+Both methods are necessary and order matters.
+Foam rolling addresses myofascial tension in the muscles surrounding the IT band, while stretching targets flexibility and range of motion in those same muscles.

 ## Why Foam Rolling Targets the Source of IT Band Tightness